Last updated on May 15th, 2019 at 05:04 am

 For specific business-related advice, we suggest retaining an attorney competent with your legal issues.

-LegalZoom: Our Pick for Best Online Small Business Legal Service
+LegalZoom: Our Top Pick for Best Business Legal Services

 LegalZoom comes in as our pick for the best online small business legal service with their inexpensive pricing and high-quality documents and forms.

-Besides budget pricing, the high-quality forms you find at LegalZoom are attorney-created.
-The only downside to LegalZoom’s library is the limited number of forms compared to Rocket Lawyer.
+The biggest downside to LegalZoom’s library is the limited number of forms compared to Rocket Lawyer.

 The larger form library in Rocket Lawyer’s unlimited subscription package comes at a steeper price of $39.95 each month.
 Also, any premium forms not included in Rocket Lawyer’s form library carry an extra charge.